San Francisco 49ers vs. Seattle Seahawks NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Seahawks stats and trends

-- This season, the Seahawks have two ATS wins in three games as an underdog of 3.5 points or more.
+- The Seahawks have covered the spread twice this year when underdogs by 3 points or more (in three chances).

-- Seattle's games this year have hit the over on just two of 11 set point totals (18.2%).
+- Seattle's games this year have gone over the total in just two out of 11 opportunities (18.2%).

-- When Seattle puts up more than 22.5 points, it is 3-1 against the spread and 3-1 overall.
+- Seattle is 3-1 against the spread and 3-1 overall in games when it records more than 22.5 points.

-- Seattle is 1-3 against the spread and 1-3 overall when the team churns out over 318.7 yards.
+- Seattle is 1-3 against the spread and 1-3 overall when the team churns out more than 318.7 yards.

-- This season the Seahawks have seven turnovers, four fewer than the 49ers have takeaways (11).

 Home and road insights

-- Seattle has covered the spread twice at home, and is 1-4 overall there, this year.
+- Seattle has covered the spread twice at home, and is 1-4 overall there, this season.

-- This year, in five home games, Seattle has hit the over once.
+- Seattle has hit the over once in five home games this year.

-- San Francisco is 3-2 against the spread, and 4-1 overall, in away games.
+- San Francisco is 4-1 overall, and 3-2 against the spread, on the road.

 Powered by Data Skrive.